-I rushed into the center of the room where the body laid and began to roll it over.
-The body was limp, giving me no help in moving it.
-It rolled over its lower shoulder and settled onto its back.
-The glaring green of the veins beneath the body made it hard for my eyes to focus, but details were less important with what hit me first.
+I rushed toward the center of the room and kneeled next to the body.
+It definitely wasn’t a Treek.
+The patchy skin was cold and lifeless, and its limbs were limp, giving me no help in moving it.
+I rolled it over and settled the body on its back.
+The glaring green of the veins beneath the body made it hard for my eyes to focus, but details weren’t as important with what hit me first.

-A wave of putrid gas slammed into my nostrils—the smell of decaying flesh.
-Bugs stirred into the air, whizzing by my ears, and my eyes finally focused on the corpse.
+A wave of putrid gas slammed against my nostrils—the smell of decaying flesh.
+Bugs stirred into the air, whizzing by my ears.
+After recoiling from the smell my eyes finally settled on the corpse.

 The rotting Beastfolk corpse in front of me looked like a deer.
 He had antlers on top of his head that dried moss clung to.
-He wore simple clothes and a thick vine was stretched from the epicenter of the magical veins, wrapping around his legs.
+His clothes were simple.
+A thick vine stretched from the epicenter of the magical veins to his legs, binding both together.

-A Beastfolk?
-I thought again.
-Why would a Beastfolk be in a Treek village at the center of some kind of nature magic well?
+Why would a Beastfolk be in a Treek village, especially at the center of some kind of well of nature magic?

 “Hey, guys.
 We better hurry it up.
 Lobo and his group are getting past those illusion walls,” said Lolan as he kept guard at the door.
-I heard him take a couple steps toward me and say, "Woah.
-Did he do nature magic?
-Or was he just attacked by it?” asked Lolan.
+He took a couple steps toward me and said, “Woah.
+Did that Beastfolk use nature magic?
+Or was he attacked by it?” asked Lolan.

 “Gnomes can teleport?” asked Lolan.